Jcharis/neattext/README.rst

 -----

 -  The OOP Way(Object Oriented Way)
--  NeatText offers 4 main classes for working with text data
+-  NeatText offers 5 main classes for working with text data

    -  TextFrame : a frame-like object for cleaning text
    -  TextCleaner: remove or replace specifics
    -  TextExtractor: extract unwanted text data
    -  TextMetrics: word stats and metrics
+   -  TextPipeline: combine multiple functions in a pipeline

 Overall Components of NeatText
 ------------------------------